 Kubota Corporation, based in Osaka, Japan, is the parent company for Kubota Tractor Corporation, Torrance, Calif.

 As Kubota’s business and overall footprint grows throughout the United States, the company has maintained its global commitment to minimizing its impact on the environment.
 For example, in April 2013, Kubota announced the grand opening of a new $73 million manufacturing facility at Kubota Industrial Equipment (KIE) in Jefferson, Georgia.
-The 522,000-square-foot plant on the 88-acre site recently began production of Kubota’s 30- to 50-horsepower compact tractor models.
-As part of its corporate social responsibility initiatives, KIE has adopted several environmentally-conscious processes and product-installations onsite, resulting in the facility receiving ISO 14001 certification.
-Among its most advanced environmentally-conscious technology is the Kubota Membrane installation that will allow KIE to recycle and reuse 70% of its overall water consumption, which is particularly beneficial for the work done onsite within the facility’s paint shop operation.
+The 522,000-square-foot plant on the 88-acre site recently began production of Kubota’s 30- to 50-hp compact tractor models.
+As part of its corporate social responsibility initiatives, KIE has adopted several environmentally conscious processes and product installations on-site, resulting in the facility receiving ISO 14001 certification.
+Among its most advanced environmentally conscious technology is the Kubota Membrane installation that will allow KIE to recycle and reuse 70% of its overall water consumption, which is particularly beneficial for the work done on-site within the facility’s paint shop operation.

 Click here for more information on Kubota and sustainability.